Maudy Ayunda: Personal life

 Ayunda married Jesse Choi, a Korean-American entrepreneur and investor, in May 2022.
 She met Choi while pursuing her master's degree at Stanford Graduate School of Business.
-Jesse has been residing in Indonesia since late 2021.
+Choi has been residing in Indonesia since late 2021.

 Activism

 In 2012, Ayunda was the youngest speaker at a global economic and democracy forum held in Nusa Dua, Bali.
-The international event was attended by former Indonesian President Susilo Bambang Yudhoyono.
+The international event was attended by former Indonesian president Susilo Bambang Yudhoyono.
 Ayunda spoke about economic development as a means to combat poverty in Indonesia.

-In 2015, she accompanied the Prime Minister of the United Kingdom, David Cameron, during his visit to Jakarta.
-Ayunda, who at that time was also studying Politic, Philosophy, and Economic at the University of Oxford was recognized for her activism and given the opportunity to guide the Prime Minister during this event.
-Acting as a young Indonesian representative, she accompanied the Prime Minister through a mix of activities—from serious discussions about Indonesia’s extremist movement to snapping a selfie while enjoying the country’s delicious banana fritters.
+In 2015, she accompanied the prime minister of the United Kingdom, David Cameron, during his visit to Jakarta.
+Ayunda, who at that time was also studying Politic, philosophy, and Economic at the University of Oxford was recognized for her activism and given the opportunity to guide the prime minister during this event.
+Acting as a young Indonesian representative, she accompanied the prime minister through a mix of activities—from serious discussions about Indonesia's extremist movement to snapping a selfie while enjoying the country's delicious banana fritters.

 In 2016, Ayunda was listed as an Inspirational Woman of Indonesia by the Ministry of Women's Empowerment and Child Protection. and was recognized as the "Most Influential Millennial" by I Fashion Festival due to her positive engagement on social media and her collaboration with CIMB Niaga for the "Kejar Mimpi" movement.
-The movement was initiated by Ayunda in 2017, launched in collaboration with CIMB Niaga as part of their Corporate Social Responsibility (CSR) program.
+The movement was initiated by Ayunda in 2017, launched in collaboration with CIMB Niaga as part of their Corporate social responsibility (CSR) program.
 The movement inspired popular song with the same name, 'Kejar Mimpi'.

-In March 2022, Maudy Ayunda was appointed as the spokesperson for the Indonesian government during its presidency of the G20 Summit, which took place in Bali in November 2022.
-Johnny G. Plate, the Chairman of Media and Communication for the G20 Presidency and the Indonesian Minister of Communication and Information, explained that Ayunda's role aimed to enhance communication between the government and the public regarding the G20 events.
+In March 2022, Maudy Ayunda was appointed as the spokesperson for the Indonesian government during its presidency of the G20 summit, which took place in Bali in November 2022.
+Johnny G. Plate, the chairman of Media and Communication for the G20 Presidency and the Indonesian minister of Communication and Information, explained that Ayunda's role aimed to enhance communication between the government and the public regarding the G20 events.